wbuiejr/slashem/README.md

 Build your container:

+(This is not the place to give a security tutorial, e.g. about not using passwords on command lines.
+If you are not working in a secure environment, you are on your own to secure it.)

 You will probably want to change the password in the buildme.sh script.
-This is not the place to give a security tutorial, e.g. about not using passwords on command lines.
-If you are not working in a secure environment, you are on your own to secure it.

 Then run it: